echkode/PhantomBrigadeMod_BurstFirePrototype/README.md

 # BurstFire

+*This mod is obsolete.* There have been two minor releases of the game since this work was done and much has changed.

 A library mod for [Phantom Brigade](https://braceyourselfgames.com/phantom-brigade/) to prototype using subsystem functions for manipulating fired round effects like timing.

 It is compatible with game version **1.1.2-b5993** (Epic/Steam).